anl-sepsci/kbkit/README.md

 ## Examples

 Below are several examples on various ways to implement **KBKit**.
-See examples for a more complete example on the ethanol/water binary system.
+See [examples/](https://github.com/anl-sepsci/kbkit/tree/main/examples) for complete tutorials.

 ### Calculating Kirkwood-Buff integrals on a single RDF